profsmith89/ctps/_sources/chap06.md

 To understand this design decision, answer the following question: For which of the following pairs of numbers is it easier for you, a human, to tell that the two values in the pair are not the same: `11011000` and `11011100`, or `D8` and `DA`?
 I'll guess that you'll say the latter, and this difference in ability only increases as the number of digits you're scanning increases.

 Hexdump uses base-16 because it is easier to read hex numbers and a straightforward process to convert back and forth between base-2 and base-16.
 Starting from the righthand end of a base-2 number, you group together the rightmost four bits and convert them into a single hexadecimal digit.
 You then grab the next four bits and repeat until you run out of bits.
 For example, `11011000` becomes `1101 1000`, which becomes `D 8`, which we can push back together as `D8`.
 (Feel free to run the process in reverse, when needed.)
-When you understand this, I hope you realize that hexdump is actually showing us the bits in the JPEG file.[^fn14]
+When you understand this, I hope you realize that hexdump is showing us the bits in the JPEG file.[^fn14]

 ## One finger, no thumb